List of airliner shootdown incidents: Pacific Overseas Airlines HS-PC103

-HS-PC103, a Douglas C-47 of Thai airline Pacific Overseas Airlines, is believed to have been shot down off the west coast of Sumatra by Dutch pilots on October 25, 1948.
+HS-PC103, a Douglas C-47 of Thai airline Pacific Overseas Airlines, is believed to have been shot down off the west coast of Sumatra, Indonesia by Dutch pilots on October 25, 1948.
 The plane's route and fatality count (if any) is unknown.

 Aigle Azur F-OABJ

-F-OABJ, a Douglas C-47 of Aigle Azur, crashed during a passenger flight (route unknown) near Đông Khê, present-day Vietnam, on November 27, 1949.
+F-OABJ, a Douglas C-47 of French airline Aigle Azur, crashed during a passenger flight (route unknown) near Đông Khê, present-day Vietnam, on November 27, 1949.
 All 10 occupants were killed.
 It is speculated that the plane was shot down by the Viet Minh during a supply-drop flight.

 1950s

 Air Liban LR-AAN

-On July 24, 1950, LR-AAN, a Douglas C-47A-40-DL of Air Liban, was shot at by an Israeli Spitfire on a flight from Jerusalem to Beirut over the Israel-Lebanon border area.
+On July 24, 1950, LR-AAN, a Douglas C-47A-40-DL of Lebanon carrier Air Liban, was shot at by an Israeli Spitfire on a flight from Jerusalem to Beirut over the Israel-Lebanon border area.
 The plane landed safely despite substantial damage and was later repaired.
 Of the 28 occupants, 3 passengers were killed.

 Air France F-BELI

-F-BELI, a Douglas C-54 of Air France, was shot at by 2 Soviet MiG-15 on April 29, 1952, near Berlin.
+F-BELI, a Douglas C-54 of Air France, was shot at by 2 Soviet Air Force MiG-15 on April 29, 1952, near Berlin, West Germany.
 The aircraft was hit 89 times, wounding 3 passengers and forcing engines no. 3 and 4 to be shut down.
 The plane made a safe landing at Berlin-Tempelhof and was later repaired.
 Soviets claimed the C-54 had strayed out of the international air corridor.

 STAEO F-BEIB

-F-BEIB, a Douglas C-47 of Société des Transports Aériens d'Extrême-Orient (STAEO), was shot down by communist guerrillas during a passenger flight take off in Phan Thiet on May 4, 1952.
+F-BEIB, a Douglas C-47 of Vietnamese airline Société des Transports Aériens d'Extrême-Orient (STAEO), was shot down by communist guerrillas during a passenger flight take off in Phan Thiet on May 4, 1952.
 Of the 14 occupants, only 1 crew member was killed.
 The plane was written off.

-Philippine Air Lines PI-C38

-PI-C38, a Douglas DC-3 of Philippine Air Lines, was on a passenger flight from Laoag to Aparri on December 30, 1952, when an armed man forced himself into the cockpit shortly after takeoff.
-The man, armed with a .45 pistol, demanded to be taken to Amoy, China.
-The captain put the plane into a dive, but the hijacker kept his balance and fatally shot him.
-The co-pilot regained control of the aircraft, and the plane's steward was fatally shot through the cockpit door when he came up to see what was happening.
-The co-pilot flew towards China over the China Sea at 6,000 feet until a pair of Chinese Nationalist T-6 Harvard aircraft appeared, spraying machine gun fire at the DC-3 over Chinmen Island.
-The plane turned back and was forced to land at Quemoy by more Chinese Nationalist aircraft; the hijacker was arrested upon landing.
-The captain and steward were the only fatalities of the 10 occupants.